Save to List My Reading List

 Answer "Yes," if you have a formal program of community educational programs and describe your programs, including the types of programs offered, the scope of the programs, and affiliation with other hospitals or medical care providers with whom you offer community educational programs.

-Answer “Yes,” if you have a board of directors that is representative of the community you serve or if an organization described under section 501c3 with a community board exercises rights or powers over you.
+Answer "Yes," if you have a board of directors that is representative of the community you serve or if an organization described under section 501c3 501(c)(3) with a community board exercises rights or powers over you.

-Answer “Yes,”if you’re subject to a state corporate practice of medicine law that requires your governing board to be composed solely of physicians licensed to practice medicine in the state.
+Answer "Yes," if you're subject to a state corporate practice of medicine law that requires your governing board to be composed solely of physicians licensed to practice medicine in the state.

 List each board member by name and describe that person's relationship to you.
 Also, for each board member, describe if and how that individual represents the community.